Nsustain/nsustain.com/README.md

 <!---

 To Do:
-- add documentation for the coming soon page
 - make a Docker image of the coming soon page

 # Long Term
 - add descriptions on the organization setting